RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 # Project Progress

+## AI Trading Assistant Implementation (April 2025)
+- Implemented GORM models for AI conversation storage with proper database integration
+- Created Drizzle schema for frontend chat persistence using Turso database
+- Developed a structured prompt template system with specialized templates for trading scenarios
+- Implemented a function calling framework with validation and security controls
+- Enhanced the AI service interface to support templates, functions, and conversation management
+- Added React hooks for conversation management in the frontend
+- Implemented risk management integration with guardrails and confirmation flows for trades
+- Created API endpoints for risk management operations
+- Developed a responsive chat interface with conversation persistence
+- Implemented conversation history management with Drizzle ORM
+- Added security monitoring and compliance system with input sanitization and output filtering
+- Implemented audit logging for tracking security events and encryption for sensitive data
+- Created vector similarity search using Gemini embeddings with OpenAI fallback
+- Implemented Turso vector index for efficient similarity search
+- Researched Turso AI and embeddings for vector similarity search capabilities
+- Created a plan for implementing vector similarity search to find similar past conversations

 ## Advanced Trading Strategies & Risk Management (May 2025)
 - Completed comprehensive specifications for the trading strategy framework
 - Designed three concrete strategies with detailed logic and parameters: